This GeneratePress tutorial is about the free WordPress theme. You can buy a premium upgrade.

 You can position the navigation bar above, below or inside the site header.
 If you place the navbar inside the header you’d have to move the social media icons to the sidebar or footer.

-Go to Customize > Layout > Primary Navigation: and make your changes.
+Go to Customize > Layout > Header: Header Presets – and make your changes.

 If you have drop down links in the navbar you can set the drop down links to only display when you actually click the top link.
 This makes your drop down navigation links work better on mobile devices.